derivexyz/v2-core/.github/pull_request_template.md

 Ensure you completed **all of the steps** below before submitting your pull request:

+- [ ] Add [natspec](https://docs.soliditylang.org/en/latest/natspec-format.html) to all the functions
 - [ ] Ran `forge snapshot`
 - [ ] Ran `forge fmt`
 - [ ] Ran `forge test`